Investors

 - Age limit and period of membership: Persons who have reached the age of 72 on the day of election by the Annual Shareholders’ Meeting should generally not be nominated for election.
 Membership on the Supervisory Board should generally not exceed three regular statutory periods in office, which corresponds to 12 years.

-According to the Supervisory Board’s own assessment, its current composition meets all of the requirements of the competence profile: 11 of the 12 current members, of which six are shareholder representatives and five are employee representatives, are considered independent based on the above criteria.
+According to the Supervisory Board’s own assessment, its current composition also meets all of the independence requirements in full: Eleven of the 12 current members, of which six are shareholder representatives and five are employee representatives, are considered independent based on the above criteria.
+As such, the Supervisory Board’s independence rate stands at 91.7%.
 Only the employee representative Michael Vassiliadis is no longer considered independent as he has been a member of the Supervisory Board since August 2004, and therefore for over 12 years.

 Commitments to promote the participation of women in leadership positions at BASF SE